HeidiTran/Cheatsheets/Data_Science/DataMining.md

 - Cons
   - Computationally expensive to compute the distance between all pairs of samples even though some complex methods exist to improve this speed
   - Can do poorly in **categorical-based datsets** with categorical features.
 The issue is due to the difficulty in comparing differences in categorical values, sth better left to an algo that gives weight to each feature's importance.
 (Note: comparing categorical features can be done with some distance metrics or pre-processing steps such as one hot encoding)
+- Distance metrics
+  - To answer question: Are these two samples more similar than the other two?
+  - Common distance: Euclidean, Manhattan, Cosin
+    - Euclidean distance: real-world distance between 2 objs
+      - Pros: Intuitive
+      - Cons: Poor accuracy if some features have larger values than a value of 0 (known as sparse matrix).
+When dataset have many features, the distance between random samples converges due to the *curse of dimensionality* -> hard to compare samples as the distances are always nearly the same.
+    - Manhattan distance
+      - Pros: Poor accuracy in case of sparse matrix but not as bad as Euclidean distance.
+Not too bad when dataset have many features.
+      - Cons: If some features have very large values, it can *overrule* the similarity in other features (eg: if feature A has values between 1 and 2, and feature B has values between 1K - 2K &rightarrow; feature A unlikely have any impact on the result) &rightarrow; can address this problem with normalization
+    - Cosine distance
+      - Pros: Good for comparing items with many features such as text mining
+      - Cons: Discards some info about the length of the vector (which is useful in some cases)

 # Some keywords